-Israeli forces ‘massacre’ at least 70 in Gaza’s al-Maghazi refugee camp
+Israeli forces ‘massacre’ at least 70 in Gaza’s Maghazi refugee camp

 The attack is one of the deadliest of the nearly three-month-long war.

-At least 70 people have been killed in an Israeli air attack in central Gaza’s al-Maghazi refugee camp, according to the Palestinian Health Ministry.
+At least 70 people have been killed in an Israeli air attack in central Gaza’s Maghazi refugee camp, according to the Palestinian Health Ministry.

 The ministry’s spokesman, Ashraf al-Qudra, late on Sunday said the toll is likely to rise.